stfc-aeg/odin-workshop/odin-control.md

 ## Getting started demo

-* For this demo you will need to have Python 3.X installed on your machine.
+* For this demo you will need to have Python 3.5 or later installed on your machine as Tornado 6 does not work with earlier versions.

-* Create a python 3 virtual environment in a directory of your choice: (various methods):
+* Create a python >= 3.5 virtual environment in a directory of your choice (various methods):

 Execute command:
 ```